wsargent/docker-cheat-sheet/README.md

 * [`docker run`](https://docs.docker.com/reference/commandline/run) creates and starts a container in one operation.
 * [`docker rm`](https://docs.docker.com/reference/commandline/rm) deletes a container.

+If you want a transient container, `docker run --rm` will remove the container after it stops.

+If you want to map a directory on the host to a docker container, `docker run -v $HOSTDIR:$DOCKERDIR`.
+Also see [Volumes](https://github.com/wsargent/docker-cheat-sheet/#volumes).

+If you want to remove also the volumes associated with the container, the deletion of the container must include the -v switch like in `docker rm -v`.

 ## Starting and Stopping

 * [`docker start`](https://docs.docker.com/reference/commandline/start) starts a container so it is running.